Applicant Responsibilities and Penn Policies

 Applicants must be in good standing at the time of application, throughout the application review period, and for the period leading up to commencement of the fellowship.
 Applicants and recipients are required to notify the Center for Undergraduate Research and Fellowships of any changes in academic standing and any disciplinary actions taken by the Office of Student Conduct.

-Ethical Conduct in Applications
+Ethical Conduct and Accurate Information in Applications

 - Each component of your application must be your own work.
 Although you are encouraged discuss your plans and interests with professors, mentors, peers, advisors, and others you trust, the ideas, concepts, and structure of your application must be your own work.